 - An affordable, better-value service, can beat more expensive competitors, even if they have more bells an whistles.
 Especially if it has a better user experience.

-- There are different positioning successful products can take.
-DistroKid’s success is fueled in part by being the cheaper, better-value service, even if it has some missing features (e.g. no vinyl service)
+- There are different position successful products can have.
+DistroKid’s success is fueled by being a cheaper, better-value service, even if it has some missing features (e.g. no vinyl service)

 - It’s possible (and in many cases, easier) to do this without taking investment money – otherwise you might have pressure to grow huge and create a big exit, possibly leading to the implosion of your company

 A bootstrapped, profitable, lean company that users love, building something people want.

 As a fellow drummer, product person, and developer, DistroKid is an inspiring success.